 Just a little background on this magical cookie…Halva Cookies are made with tahini, a peanut butter like paste made from sesame seeds, flour, sugar, egg, and some vanilla.
 For these cookies I used a vanilla bean but feel free to use pure vanilla extract as a substitute.
 They are enjoyed in most Middle Eastern countries at the end of a meal or as a snack.
 You can find tahini at most grocery stores and at all health food stores.
 Make sure to stir up the tahini, as it often separates like a natural peanut butter does, before adding it to the recipe.

 Lets just be honest here, during the holidays I’m not just having treats and cookies after dinner or on the weekends, my sweets consumption endures throughout the day.
 I may have a mid morning bite of candied nuts or peppermint candy and mid afternoon there’s always coffee and a cookie or two.
 These halva cookies are ideal afternoon treats, as they perfectly compliment some espresso or black coffee.

 When I say these melt in your mouth, I’m not exaggerating here.
 These cookies literally turn into something magical when you take a bite.
 As you roll them into little balls before baking, they seem crumbly and the dough may have trouble sticking together a bit but this texture is exactly what you want for this cookie.
 Before experiencing halva I really hadn’t had any cookie have a texture like this before.
 They are truly one of a kind and though tis the season for cookies, I will definitely be making these year around!

-An ultra soft melt-in-your-mouth halva cookie make with tahini.
+An ultra soft, melt-in-your-mouth, halva cookie recipe made with tahini.

 You can find tahini in most grocery stores and at all health food stores.
-It is a ground up sesame seed paste.
+Tahini is a ground up sesame seed paste.